cyrille-artho/modbat/README.md

 * CLASSPATH setting.

-* Use "scala modbat.jar --classpath=..." to override this setting.
+* Use "`scala modbat.jar --classpath=...`" to override this setting.

 * Note that any CLASSPATH setting or -cp/-classpath argument to scala itself is ignored when using an executable JAR file.